-The MCSU will utilize "Strike Force" details in the counties with the highest number of CMV related fatal crashes in the state, in an effort to reduce the crashes as indicated above over a 3 year period.
-The MCSU will use approximately 6 inspectors to conduct one 40 hour "Strike Force" detail per month in the identified high fatal crash counties.
-The MCSU will monitor and evaluate the enforcement efforts on a monthly basis using data from FMCSA's Crash Statistics Mapping Tool, ADVANCE Dashboard and the Combined Accident Reduction Efforts (CARE) to adjust the enforcement strategies as necessary.
+The MCSU will use available inspectors to conduct regular enforcement/inspection details each month in the identified high fatal crash areas and target unsafe driving behaviors that contribute to CMV crashes that are identified as primary contributing factors.
+The MCSU will monitor and evaluate the enforcement efforts on a monthly basis using data from FMCSA's Crash Statistics Mapping Tool, ADVANCE data dashboard and the Combined Accident Reduction Efforts (CARE) to adjust the enforcement strategies as necessary.
 The data from both resources will ensure enforcement strategies are adjusted as needed.
+Additionally, periodic focused details will be held as statistical data indicates problematic areas.